bhauman/figwheel-main/docs/quick_start.md

 REPL minus the warning about `target`.

-You should also see that your ClojureScript source code is now being compiled to the local "target" directory now and not to a temporary directory.
+You should also see that your ClojureScript source code is now being compiled to the local "target" directory and not to a temporary directory.

-You should also notice this line:
+You will also notice this line:

 ![watching line in output](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/watching-line.png)

 This line indicates that Figwheel is now watching the ClojureScript files in the `src` directory for changes.
-When a change is detected Figwheel will now hot reload it into the JavaScript environment.
+When a change is detected Figwheel will reload the changed code into the JavaScript environment, without us needing to use `(require 'hello.cruel-world :reload)`.

-This is a big difference from reloading the `hello.cruel-world` namespace by hand at the REPL, now when you change and save the `src/hello/cruel_world.cljs` file it will be automatically loaded for you.

 Let's try this out.